EasonSYC/EasonSYC/README.md

 - 🤔 I’m looking for help with **Data Processing**.
 - 💬 Ask me about Maths or basic programming stuff.
 I'll be online on an **irregular** basis.
 - 📫 How to reach me: My email is `eason.syc@icloud.com`.
-- 😄 Pronouns: He.
+- 😄 Pronouns: He/Him/They/Them.
-- ⚡ Fun fact: Maths is the art of giving the same name to different things.
+- ⚡ Fun fact: Good mathematicians never take anything for granted.

 ### 2. My GitHub status